-Second Thursday
+Second Thursday - Competition

 - Arrive early to sign in and turn in matted Print Competition Entries.
-(Use the template provided on the SSCC website.) - Listen to comments by the Judge about your photographs, and about others' photographs, to learn how to see and develop work more critically.
+(Use the template provided on the SSCC website.) - Listen to comments by the judge about your photographs, and about others' photographs, to learn how to critically see and develop work from the various judge's perspectives.